-If you’re coming to Thailand in rainy season (that’s October–December “ish” on Koh Samui), you’ll definitely want to revisit the slip-proof options in #3.
+If you’re coming to Thailand in rainy season (that’s October–December “ish” on Koh Samui), you’ll definitely want to revisit the slip-proof options from above.
 Many Crocs shoes make ideal rainy season shoes because (A) they’re all rubber – nothing to dry out, (B) they’re grippy on the bottom, and (C) they’re comfy.
 Luckily, Crocs are atoning for past clog crimes with some much more acceptable offerings.

 Recap: The best shoes to wear in Thailand

-- 2. Slip-on shoes – Skechers Go Walk shoes, Crocs slip-ons, etc.
+- Slip-on shoes – Skechers, Crocs slip-ons, etc.

-- 3. Slip-proof shoes – Aleader water shoes, Tevas, etc.
+- Slip-proof shoes – water shoes, aqua socks, Tevas, etc.

-- 4. Dressy shoes – elastic sandals, wedges, men’s loafers, etc.
+- Dressy shoes – packable flats, wedges, loafers, etc.

-- 5. Rainy season shoes – Crocs flats, Aleader water shoes, etc.
+- Rainy season shoes – Crocs slip-ons, sandals, etc.